steveno/steveno.github.io/_posts/2024/08/2024-08-29-learning-ocaml.md

 export OPAMROOT="/home/steveno/.local/share/opam"
 ```

-Now, going back to following the directions from the book, we initialize opam.
+Going back to following the directions from the book, we initialize opam.

 ```bash
 opam --init
 ```

-Now, if you run that and you get this message about bwrap being not permitted,
+If you run that and you get this message about bwrap being not permitted,
 and it asking you if you want to disable sandboxing, _and_ you're running
 Ubuntu, this fix worked for me.